anic17/SWH/README.md

 Wrotten in Batch, VBScript and PowerShell.

-The file size is 102 kB, and doesn't need any installation.
+The file size is 91,5 kB, and doesn't need any installation.
 Only downlaod the file and run it.
+To usé all functions, install SWH via SWH_Setup.bat.

 NOTE: